 Why Your Cheap Candles Are Making You Feel Worse (And What Burns Better)

 You light a candle after a long day, sink into the couch, and twenty minutes later you have a headache you cannot explain.
 You figure it is stress, or maybe the weather, or the fact that you stared at a screen for nine hours.
-But then it happens again.
-And again.
-And always, suspiciously, when the candle is burning.
+But then it happens again, and again, and always when the candle is burning.

-Here is the thing: candles causing headaches is not a coincidence.
-It is chemistry.
-The cheap, mass produced candles sitting in nearly every big box store are packed with ingredients that actively irritate your respiratory system, disrupt your hormones, and make the air inside your home worse than the air outside.
+There is usually a real chemical reason candles cause headaches.
+The cheap, mass-produced candles sitting in nearly every big box store are packed with ingredients that irritate your respiratory system, disrupt your hormones, and make the air inside your home worse than the air outside.
 That last part is not a scare tactic.
 The EPA has documented that indoor air can be two to five times more polluted than outdoor air, and candles are a documented contributor.

-By the end of this post, you will know exactly what is in the candles that are making you feel off, why it happens, and what a genuinely clean burning beeswax candle does differently.
-No vague wellness language.
-Just the actual breakdown.
+By the end of this post, you will know what is in the candles that are making you feel off, why it happens, and what a genuinely clean-burning beeswax candle does differently.
+No vague wellness language, just the actual breakdown.
+If you want to browse while you read, the full MBur beeswax candle collection is 100% beeswax with phthalate-free fragrance.

 The Real Reason Cheap Candles Give You Headaches

-Let us start with the wax, because that is where most of the damage happens.
+Start with the wax, because that is where most of the damage happens.
 The overwhelming majority of candles sold at drugstores, grocery stores, and big box retailers are made from paraffin.
-Paraffin is a petroleum byproduct.
-It is, quite literally, a refined form of crude oil sludge that gets bleached and deodorized before it is poured into a jar with a pretty label.
+Paraffin is a petroleum byproduct, a refined form of crude oil residue that gets bleached and deodorized before it is poured into a jar with a pretty label.

 When paraffin burns, it releases volatile organic compounds including benzene and toluene.
 Both are known carcinogens.
-A study published in the journal Environmental Health Perspectives found that paraffin candles emit these compounds at measurable levels during normal household use.
+Research published in the journal Environmental Health Perspectives has documented that scented candles can emit these compounds during normal household use.
 Benzene is the same chemical found in cigarette smoke and car exhaust.
 Toluene is a solvent used in paint thinners.
 Neither belongs in your living room.

 The soot that coats your walls and collects on your jar lids?
 That is incompletely burned paraffin, and it is also going into your lungs.

 Paraffin is problem number one.
-Toxic fragrance is problem number two, and honestly it might be the bigger issue for most people who get headaches.
+Toxic fragrance is problem number two, and for most people who get headaches it might be the bigger issue.

-The fragrance industry operates under something called the International Fragrance Association, which allows thousands of chemical ingredients to be grouped under a single word on a label: fragrance.
+The fragrance industry operates under a body called the International Fragrance Association, which allows thousands of chemical ingredients to be grouped under a single word on a label: fragrance.
 That single word can represent dozens of undisclosed chemicals, many of which are phthalates.
 Phthalates are plasticizers used to help scent stick to surfaces and last longer.
 They are also classified as endocrine disruptors, meaning they interfere with hormone function.
-Research from the National Institutes of Health has linked phthalate exposure to respiratory irritation, migraines, and hormone disruption with repeated exposure.
+Research compiled through the National Institutes of Health has linked phthalate exposure to respiratory irritation and endocrine disruption with repeated exposure.

-So when a candle gives you a headache, it is often not the scent itself.
-It is the chemical delivery vehicle the scent is riding in.
-That is a meaningful distinction, because it means switching to a candle that uses phthalate free fragrance can make a real difference, even if you keep burning the same scent profile you love.
+So when a candle gives you a headache, the trigger is often the chemicals carrying the scent rather than the scent itself, the fixatives and plasticizers the fragrance is built on.
+That is a meaningful distinction, because it means switching to a candle that uses phthalate-free fragrance can make a real difference, even if you keep burning the same scent profile you love.

 The Wine Down beeswax candle from MBur is a good example.
-It is lavender, chamomile, and sage.
-The kind of scent you would expect from any spa candle.
-But unlike most spa candles, it uses phthalate free fragrance, so what you are actually inhaling is the scent, not a cloud of endocrine disrupting plasticizers.
-The 20 hour size starts at $20.
+It is lavender, chamomile, sage, cedar, and sandalwood, the kind of scent you would expect from any spa candle.
+Unlike most spa candles, it uses phthalate-free fragrance, so what you are actually inhaling is the scent, not a cloud of endocrine-disrupting plasticizers.
+The 20-hour size starts at $20.

 Most people do not think about wicks at all.
-They are just the part you light, right?
-Not quite.
+They are easy to overlook, but the wick matters too.

 Wooden wicks, like the ones MBur uses, skip this entirely.
-They are a single natural material.
-They produce a soft crackling sound, a low steady flame, and zero metal particles.
+They are a single natural material that produces a soft crackling sound, a low steady flame, and no metal particles.
 Several MBur customers specifically mention the wick as something that surprised them.

 What Actually Burns Cleaner: A Quick Comparison

 Beeswax is genuinely different.
-It is a single ingredient wax that requires no chemical processing, no bleaching, and no deodorizing.
-It produces a light spectrum closer to natural sunlight than any other candle wax, and many users report that it creates a noticeably cleaner feeling room after burning.
-Some studies suggest beeswax may emit negative ions that help neutralize airborne particles, though this research is still developing and individual results vary.
+It is a single-ingredient wax that requires no chemical processing, no bleaching, and no deodorizing.
+It is often described as giving off a warmer light closer to natural daylight than paraffin or soy, and many users report that it leaves a noticeably cleaner-feeling room after burning.
+Some studies suggest beeswax may emit negative ions that help bind airborne particles, though this research is still developing and individual results vary.

 The Checklist: What to Look for in a Clean Candle

-If you are evaluating candles and want to know if they are actually clean, here is what to look for:
+If you are evaluating candles and want to know whether they are actually clean, here is what to look for.

-• No chemical dyes.
+- No synthetic dyes.
 Synthetic colorants are an unnecessary addition that adds more chemicals to what you are inhaling.

-MBur checks every single one of these.
-The candles are 100% beeswax, no blends.
-Phthalate free fragrance only.
-No chemical dyes.
-Wooden wicks.
-Handmade in Queens, NY, which means small batch production with actual quality control rather than an overseas factory churning out millions of units a week.
+MBur checks every one of these.
+The candles are 100% beeswax with no blends, phthalate-free non-toxic fragrance only, no synthetic dyes, and wooden wicks.
+Handmade in Far Rockaway, Queens, NY, which means small-batch production with actual quality control rather than an overseas factory churning out millions of units a week.

 Practical Tips for Burning Any Candle More Safely

-• Ventilate the room.
-Cracking a window slightly during a burn session is a simple move that dramatically improves air quality.
+Ventilate the room.
+Cracking a window slightly during a burn session is a simple move that improves air quality.

-MBur's beeswax candles are rated for up to 80 hours on the 12oz size, which is the longest burn time of any candle wax type due to beeswax having the highest melting point.
-That is not a marketing claim.
-It is a function of the chemistry.
-You can explore the full care guide in the Complete Beeswax Candle Care Guide.
+MBur's beeswax candles are rated for up to 80 hours on the largest size, which is the longest burn time of any candle wax type because beeswax has the highest melting point.
+That is a function of the chemistry.
+You can explore the full care guide in our complete beeswax candle care guide.

 Frequently Asked Questions